wp-plugins/display-sql-stats/readme.txt

 == Frequently Asked Questions ==

+= variable #user_login# =
+Use SQL statements with #user_login# to be replaced by user login on the fly Eg. SELECT * FROM wp_users WHERE user_login='#user_login#;' Will only give one line whith the result of the current user login, where SELECT * FROM wp_users;
+will give you all lines

 = What about the shortcode? =
-[dsscode no=x title="My Title"] - where x is the number of your SQL statement, title is the title
+[dsscode no=x title="My Title" width="100%" height="400" pagesize="50"]
+x is the number of your SQL statement title is the title width, use percent values oder just figures which will be treated as picxel, leave empty for full width of 100% height="400", same as above pagesize="50": The number of rows in each page (only with charttype table)

 = Can I access other databases than wordpress database? = Yes, but you have the grant your user access (better only select rights) to the database.
 Than you can use "SELECT * FROM database.table;" as you are used to.
 Be careful this might cause security risks.